mongodb/laravel-mongodb/README.md

 class User extends Eloquent {}
 ```

 If you are using hybrid relations, your MySQL classes should now extend the original Eloquent model class `Illuminate\Database\Eloquent\Model` instead of the removed `Jenssegers\Eloquent\Model`.
-Instead it should now use the `Jenssegers\Mongodb\Eloquent\HybridRelations` trait.
+Instead use the new `Jenssegers\Mongodb\Eloquent\HybridRelations` trait.
 This should make things more clear as there is only one single model class in this package.

 ```php
 use Jenssegers\Mongodb\Eloquent\HybridRelations;